AntareepDey/practice-projects/README.txt

 These are my first few projects that I have made after learning python and my first projects to be uploaded on GitHub.
-Hope that you like them!! :D
+Hope that you like them!!:D